mRs-/Black-Friday-Deals/README.md

 All-in-one platform to build, run, & share AI agents and multi-agent workflows to automate business processes.

+### 💰 [DisplayBuddy](https://displaybuddy.app) - 25% OFF with code **BLACKFRIDAY**

+Control the brightness of your monitors directly from your Mac - no need to touch your clunky monitor buttons!

 <p>&nbsp;</p>

 ## Video Software